 Melodic and Harmonic Intervals

 Understanding intervals begins with an understanding of scales.
 Benjamin Hollis defines a scale as a group of pitches (scale degrees) arranged in either ascending or descending order.
 These pitches span an octave (1).
-In Western music a major scale consists of seven different pitches.
+In Western music a major scale (heptatonic scale) consists of seven different pitches.
 There are half steps between the third and fourth and seventh and eighth scale degrees; whole steps exist between all other steps.
 This means there are 12 divisions or semitones in scales.
+For a comprehensive description of the pentatonic scale refer to reference 2.

 Scale of C